 The participant was requested to lie supine on the couch.
 The nature of the tests required the participants to be as still as possible during the recording as even minor movements cause artefacts.
 The study commenced after a minimum of 15 minutes of acclimatization.
-The laser Doppler probes (contact area 1 cm each) were secured using a double-sided adhesive tape from on the distal/plantar aspect of the hallux for ankle and toe pressure and PORH measurements or the pulp of the index finger for the arm pressure measurements.
+The laser Doppler probes (contact area 1 cm2 each) were secured using a double-sided adhesive tape from on the distal/plantar aspect of the hallux for ankle and toe pressure and PORH measurements or the pulp of the index finger for the arm pressure measurements.
 The ABI and TBI were measured as they are common macrocirculatory measures to confirm healthy peripheral vascular status of participants.
 The PORH occlusion was at the ankle and hallux levels (one followed by other), while the cuffs were inflated to a supra systolic pressure (~200 mmHg).
 Firstly, the PORH protocols included the use of three different occlusion times 10, 30 and 60 seconds.
-The recording for 60 seconds protocol consisted of two minutes baseline, occlusion for 60 seconds and one minute of post-occlusion.
-The recording for 10 seconds protocol consisted of 30 seconds baseline, occlusion for 10 seconds and 30 seconds of postocclusion.
+The recording for 60 seconds protocol consisted of two minutes baseline, occlusion for 60 seconds and two minutes of post-occlusion.
+The recording for 30 seconds protocol consisted of one-minute baseline, occlusion for 30 seconds and one minute of post-occlusion.
+The recording for 10 seconds protocol consisted of 30 seconds baseline, occlusion for 10 seconds and 30 seconds of post-occlusion.
 Secondly, the same protocols were tested under two different conditions without and with temperature control of 33°C at the probe site.
 Finally, the same set of protocols were tested with occlusion at two different sites, ankle and hallux.
 Both right and left feet were evaluated simultaneously.
 On the whole, there were 12 protocols (Figure 1) tested over 2.5 to 3 hours in a sequential manner and the rest between each testing was 60 seconds.